The Minimalist’s Capsule Wardrobe For A Tiny Home

 My favourite Fferal Clothing pieces

 I was introduced to Fferal’s designer Helen in 2018 and was really excited about her sustainable clothing mission.
-Classic pieces like the Willow lounge pants and Rowan t-shirt were ideal for a minimalist wardrobe.
-As well as being really REALLY soft, the loungewear was well-made enough to be outdoorsy people proof.
+Classic pieces like the grey marl lounge pants and the black slub cotton t-shirt are ideal for a minimalist wardrobe.
+As well as being really REALLY soft, the loungewear is well-made enough to be outdoorsy people proof.
 My son and I have been hard-wearing some of our Fferal garments for two years and they still look great.
-My son's favourite Fferal pieces are the Rebel Tee and the Pine Camo loungewear set.
-And the grey beanie and neck gaiter get passed between the both of us.
+Our favourite Fferal children's clothes are the Rebel tee and the Camo loungewear set.
+The grey beanie and neck gaiter get passed between the both of us!